 Letter from the Director

 For updates, please check our website, Twitter, and Facebook.
+Please subscribe to our SoundCloud and YouTube to listen to and view our past seminars.
 I welcome your ideas on how we can serve our global community, and encourage you to write to me and the Program staff.
-I wish you a wonderful start to your fall semester, and look forward to working with you.
+We want to hear from you about your activities and hope to see you at our events.

 Christina L. Davis